DARK MATTER!

 The power spectrum of

-temperature variations observed in the Last Scattering Surface
+temperature variations observed in the Big Flash at high

-precise composition of the early universe, and gives us what is
+composition of the early universe, and gives us what is probably

-probably our most accurate look at the composition of the
+our most accurate look at the actual, measurable composition of

 A quote from the literature: “On sub-degree scales, the rich